illera88/Ponce/README.md

 Ponce relies on  the [Triton framework](https://github.com/JonathanSalwan/Triton) to provide semantics, taint analysis and symbolic execution.
 Triton is an awesome Open Source project sponsored by Quarkslab and maintained mainly by [Jonathan Salwan](http://shell-storm.org/) with a rich library.
 We would like to thank and endorse Jonathan's work with Triton.
 You rock! :)

 ## Building
-Since Ponce v0.3 we have moved the building the compilation process to use `CMake`.
-This way we unify the way that configuration and building happens for Linux, Windows and OSX.
+Since Ponce v0.3 we have moved the building compilation process to use `CMake`.
+Doing this we unify the way that configuration and building happens for Linux, Windows and OSX.
+We now support providing feedback on the pseudocode about symbolic or taint instructions.
+For this feature to work you need to add `hexrays.hpp` to your IDA SDK include folder. `hexrays.hpp` can be found on `plugins/hexrays_sdk/` on your IDA installation path.
+If you have not purchased the hex-rays decompiler you can still build Pnce by using `-DBUILD_HEXRAYS_SUPPORT=OFF`.
 We use Github actions as our CI environment.
 Check the [action files](.github/workflows/) if you want to understand how the building process happens.

 ## FAQ
 ### Why the name of Ponce?